Get all the latest data for Copenhagen

 Is the renter pool growing faster than new supply in Copenhagen as of 2026?

-As of early 2026, renter demand in Copenhagen is growing faster than new rental supply, which keeps the market tight and landlord-friendly, especially in central and well-connected neighborhoods.
+As of early 2026, renter demand in Copenhagen is growing faster than new rental supply, which keeps the market tight and landlord-friendly, especially in central and well-connected neighborhoods like Vesterbro, Norrebro, and Osterbro.

-The clearest signal of renter demand is Copenhagen's continued population growth and in-migration: the city attracts students, young professionals, and international workers, and household formation continues to outpace the slow delivery of new housing units.
+The clearest signal of renter demand is Copenhagen's continued population growth and in-migration: the city attracts students, young professionals, and international workers year after year, and its population has grown about 40% since the mid-1990s to around 660,000 residents today.

 Are days-on-market for rentals falling in Copenhagen as of 2026?

-The main reason days-on-market stays low in Copenhagen is the chronic undersupply of rental units: with vacancy rates around 1% to 2% and new construction lagging behind population growth, landlords face little difficulty finding tenants quickly.
+The main reason days-on-market stays low in Copenhagen is the chronic undersupply of rental units, with vacancy rates sitting around 1% to 2% and new construction lagging behind population growth, which means landlords rarely struggle to fill a properly priced unit in a decent location.

-Sources and methodology: we estimated time-to-let using rental market indicators from Finance Denmark and for-sale inventory trends as a proxy from Finance Denmark's December 2025 release.
-We also referenced rental yield analysis from Global Property Guide.
+Sources and methodology: we estimated time-to-let using rental market indicators from Finance Denmark and for-sale inventory trends as a demand proxy.
+We also referenced Statistics Denmark's rent index for directional confirmation.
 Our analyses combined these sources with our own tracking of Copenhagen rental listings.

 Are vacancies dropping in the best areas of Copenhagen as of 2026?

-As of early 2026, vacancy rates in Copenhagen's best-performing rental areas (Frederiksberg, Indre By, Østerbro, Vesterbro, Nørrebro, and Islands Brygge) are very low and appear to be stable or slightly dropping, reflecting persistent strong demand in these well-connected neighborhoods.
+As of early 2026, vacancy rates in Copenhagen's best-performing rental areas, including Frederiksberg, Indre By, Osterbro, Vesterbro, Norrebro, and Islands Brygge, are very low and appear to be stable or slightly dropping, reflecting persistent strong demand in these well-connected neighborhoods.

 By the way, we've written a blog article detailing what are the current rent levels in Copenhagen.

-Sources and methodology: we anchored vacancy estimates to rent index trends from Statistics Denmark and market tightness signals from Colliers Denmark.
+Sources and methodology: we anchored vacancy estimates to rent index trends from Statistics Denmark and market tightness signals from EjendomDanmark's Q4 2025 vacancy report.
 We also referenced rental demand commentary from Finance Denmark.
 Our analyses focused on the neighborhoods with the strongest historical demand.

 Am I buying into a tightening market in Copenhagen as of 2026?